portellam/libvirt-hooks/README.md

 - `QEMU`

 #### 4.3.
 Hardware
-IOMMU is supported (by the CPU) and enabled in the motherboard firmware (BIOS or UEFI).
+The following firmware options are supported and enabled (motherboard and CPU):
+- IOMMU
     - For AMD machines:&nbsp;`AMD-Vi`
     - For Intel machines:&ensp;&nbsp;`VT-d`
     - For ARM architectures:&nbsp;`SMMU`